 The tour is approximately 4 hours duration, however there are the occasional days when we may run a little behind schedule due to slow beach conditions.
 The time is broken down as follows (approximate only!):-

 On certain days – due to late tides and daylight issues – we run shorter tours to Black Reef, where the first colony of gannets is located.
 These are around 2.5-3hrs duration and are discounted accordingly.

 How comfortable is the tour?

 As we travel along the beach the condition of the track can change with each tide – and although the beach is classed as a public road in NZ it is not maintained to those standards!
 If you are at all concerned about comfort please contact us a day or two prior to your tour and we can let you know what is happening out there.
 The beach track can be quite bumpy at times, so if you have back, neck or any other physical or medical ailments, we strongly suggest you contact us to discuss before you book.
-We do provide cushions on our trailers.
+Cushions are provided on the trailers.

 How long is spent with the Gannets, and how close do we get?